muslumhanozturk/aws-devops-tr-14-mhan/linux-plus/Session-5/Linux-plus-6-hands-on.md

 clarus_way=test
 ```

 > Note that there is no space on either side of the equals ( = ) sign.
+(Dikkat edin, eşittir ( = ) işaretinin her iki yanında boşluk bulunmamaktadır.)

 - The following examples are invalid.
+(Aşağıdaki örnekler geçersizdir.)

 ```bash
 3_KEY=value